Open to all

 Entry Process

 Applications are welcomed from early career artists of any age and nationality, with or without formal training, though not in formal education.
 All styles of media are considered, including installation, site specific, performance, conceptual and video work.
 A minimum of four years exhibiting experience is expected.
 Applicants, based in the UK and internationally, must be committed to embracing all aspects of the Award and actively participate in all Award events.
-Artists who have been elected to be members of the Society are not eligible to apply.
-Students are not eligible for the GBA programme.

 Please note that the Society is unable to contribute financially towards artist expenses, travel costs or any costs associated with the group show exhibition.